jdhao/nvim-config/docs/README.md

 ## Git

-Git is used by the plugin manager vim-plug to download plugins from GitHub or other Git repositories.
+Git is used by the plugin manager packer.nvim to download plugins from GitHub or other Git repositories.

 Since Git is usually pre-installed on Linux and macOS, we do not need to worry if we are on these two platforms.
 For Windows, install [Git for